 The PHA must conduct a reexamination of family income and composition at least annually.
 This includes gathering and verifying current information about family composition, income, and expenses.
 Based on this updated information, the family's income and rent must be recalculated.
 This part discusses the schedule for annual reexaminations, the information to be collected and verified, and annual reexamination effective dates.
-PHAs also have the option of using a Safe Harbor income verification from another federal means-tested program to verify gross annual income.
-Chapter 7 contains the PHA's policies related to use of Safe Harbor income verifications.

-Unlike when performing an interim reexamination or at intake, at annual reexamination, the PHA must determine the income of the family for the previous 12 month period, except where the PHA uses a streamlined income determination.
+Unlike when performing an interim reexamination or at intake, at annual reexamination, the PHA must determine the income of the family for the previous 12-month period, except where the PHA uses a streamlined income determination.
 Income from assets, however, is always anticipated, irrespective of the income examination type [Notice PIH 2023-27].
-PHAs also have the option of using a "safe harbor" income verification from another federal means tested program to verify gross annual income.
-Chapter 7 contains the PHA's policies related tostreamlined income determinations and the use of safe harbor income verifications.
+PHAs also have the option of using a S"safe Hharbor" income verification from another federal means-tested program to verify gross annual income.
+Chapter 7 contains the PHA's policies related to streamlined income determinations and the use of Ssafe Hharbor income verifications.